 Other studies have shown little effect.

-We need more research.
-Offering your child sources of plant fats and fish is unlikely to harm him and we have plenty of evidence for other health benefits.
+Offering your child sources of plant fats and fish is unlikely to harm them and we have plenty of evidence for other health benefits.

 Another fatty acid, called docosahexaenoic acid (DHA) is an important element in nerve cell functioning.